koush/scrypted/README.md

 1. Install Scrypted.
 2. Open https://localhost:10443/ (substitute localhost appropriately for a remote server).
-3. Install the Unifi, HikVision, ONVIF, or Amcrest camera plugin.
+3. Install the appropriate plugin for your camera.
+Using the manufacturer plugin, when available, is recommended.
+Many manufacturers also whitelabel their products under different brands.
+For example, Dahua and Amcrest are the same manufacturer, and you can use the Amcrest plugin for both cameras.
+If your camera does not have a dedicated plugin, check if it is ONVIF compatible (a standard camera protocol), and try that.
+If no dedicated plugin is available, use the RTSP or FFmpeg plugin.
    * HKSV requires cameras with motion alerts, and these plugins provide motion alerts.
-   * If there's no plugin for your camera, but it supports motion alerts using mail, use the generic RTSP, SMTP plugin, and Dummy Switch plugin.
-This will create a mail activated motion sensor.
+   * If there's no plugin for your camera, but it supports motion alerts using mail, use the generic RTSP, SMTP plugin, and Dummy Switch plugin to create a motion sensor.
+Link this mail motion sensor to the camera's HomeKit settings within Scrypted.
-   * If there's no plugin or mail support for your camera, you can install the generic RTSP Plugin, Video Analysis Plugin and a motion detection plugin.
+   * If there's no plugin *or* mail support for your camera, you can install the generic RTSP Plugin, Video Analysis Plugin and a motion detection plugin.
 This will use the processing power on your server to detect camera motion.
 The following motion detection plugins are available:
      * OpenCV (Higher memory and CPU usage, better results)
      * PAM Diff
 4. Install the HomeKit Plugin.